-Jamaica: Endemic Birding and More
+Jamaica Endemic Birding and More

 Ring-tailed Pigeon, Crested Quail-dove, Jamaican Mango, Red-billed Streamertail, Black-billed Streamertail, Chestnut-bellied Cuckoo, Jamaican Lizard-cuckoo, Jamaican Owl, Jamaican Woodpecker, Black-billed Amazon, Yellow-billed Amazon, Jamaican Parakeet, Jamaican Becard, Large Jamaican Elaenia, Small Jamaican Elaenia, Sad Flycatcher, Rufous-tailed Flycatcher, Jamaican Pewee, Blue Mountain Vireo, Jamaican Vireo, Jamaican Crow, White-eyed Thrush, White-shinned Thrush, Jamaican Euphonia, Jamaican Spindalis, Orangequit and Yellow-shouldered Grassquit

-Pricing: $TBA USD or TBA GBP for 6 Days and 5 Nights;
+Pricing: $2,990 USD or £2,280 GBP for 7 Days and 6 Nights

-Group Size: Most tours viable at 4 to 8 participants (priced at 6 participants).
+Group Size: Most tours viable at 7 or 8 participants.

-Upcoming 2021 Dates:
+Upcoming 2022 Dates:

 November 6 to 12